4 Things You Need to Be a Strong, Joy-Filled Mother

 - Calming your busy mind to focus on the present.

 - Meditation on God’s truths.
 (Over-riding your negative self-talk)

 - Listening to God’s stirring in your heart.

-- Grab the free eBook below or read more about how Christian meditation works here.
+- Grab the eBook below or read more about how Christian meditation works here.

 Another way to learn to hear God’s voice in your life is by learning to notice the burning bushes all around you.

 They crackle hues of orange and yellow and remind us that God reveals himself every day to us through motherhood.
 Read my full series on growing your faith through ordinary mom life here:

 Growing Your Faith: Imperfect Faith is STILL Faith

 Momma, is God in More Control of Your Life Than You Think?

 This is How I Hear God Speak Through Motherhood